Uniform Regularity for free-boundary navier-stokes equations with surface tension: Introduction

 \subsection{Comparing the problem with and without surface tension}

 Surface tension is, overall, a regularizing force in the water wave problem; however, it introduces several (perhaps unexpected) difficulties.
-Here we want to elaborate upon the differences between the paper of Masmoudi-Rousset [1] (the case where no there is no surface tension) and our result (where surface tension is taken into account.
+Here we want to elaborate upon the differences between the paper of Masmoudi-Rousset \cite{NMFR} (the case where no there is no surface tension) and our result (where surface tension is taken into account.
 In terms of the basic functional framework, both works use Sobolev co-normal spaces due to the presence of boundary layers.
 However, there are big differences between these two works.
-First, let us look at a scheme of [1] (no surface tension case).
-When we have no surface tension, $m$-order energy estimate contains $|h|_m$.
-The main problem which the authors faced in [1] is the presence of certain high order commutators.
+First, let us look at a scheme of \cite{NMFR} (no surface tension case).
+When we have no surface tension, $m$-order energy estimate contains $|h|_m$ as its energy.
+The main problem which the authors faced in \cite{NMFR} is the presence of certain high order commutators.
 To get around this problem, the authors made use of Alinhac's good unknown which allowed them to close the energy estimates.
-They use the good unknowns: $V^\alpha = Z^\alpha v - \partial_z^\varphi v Z^\alpha \eta$ and $Q^\alpha = Z^\alpha q - \partial_z^\varphi q Z^\alpha \eta$, because, with this new variable, the bad commutator $Z^\alpha N$ is disappears.
-The second major problem is in estimating one normal derivative near the boundary its optimal regularity is $m-2$, not $m-1$, because of the regularity of $h$. ($|S_n|_{m-1}$ estimate require $|h|_{m+\frac{1}{2}}$ which show lack of $\frac{1}{2}$ regularity.)
-This is why, [1] requires quiet complicate analysis ( need to estimate $\|w\|_{L^4H_{co}^{m-1}} $) to control $\partial_z v$ of commutator.
-Both of these problems would disappear if the surface were more regular.\\ Meanwhile, in the surface tension case (this paper), the $m^{th}$-order energy estimate has $|h|_{m+1}$ in its energy.
-So now one doesn't need Alinhac's good unknown.
+They use the good unknowns: $V^\alpha = Z^\alpha v - \partial_z^\varphi v Z^\alpha \eta$ and $Q^\alpha = Z^\alpha q - \partial_z^\varphi q Z^\alpha \eta$, because, with this new variable, the bad commutator $Z^\alpha N$ disappears. \\ Meanwhile, in the surface tension case (this paper), the $m^{th}$-order energy estimate has $|h|_{m+1}$ in its energy.
+So now one does not need Alinhac's good unknown.
 Nevertheless, we also lack $\frac{1}{2}$ order ( $|h|_{m+\frac{3}{2}}$ appears in the commutators) because of the pressure.
 Because we use co-normal spaces,